aslamfaleel/Cofee_Shop_Sales/README.md

 ### Overview of Findings

-Overarching findings were that weekdays had more sales versus weekends.
-Further, Barista Espresso, Brewed Chai and Hot Chocolate had the highest sales out of all products.
+The 2nd half 2023 had more sales versus the 1st half primarily due to staggering growth in sales witnessed during March, April, and May.
+Further, weekdays had more sales than weekends.
+Furthermore, Barista Espresso, Brewed Chai and Hot Chocolate had the highest sales out of all products.

 # Insights Deep Dive
 ### 1. Sales Analysis: